BitEU/BBC_UNIVAC/README.md

 ### UNDERSTANDING HIT PROBABILITY

-Each player's chance of getting a hit is calculated from their batting average:
+Each player's chance of getting a hit is based on their 2025 batting average plus a 50-point bonus.
+The game rolls a random number from 1-1000 and compares it to the player's adjusted batting average.

-**Formula:** (Batting Average + 50) / 1000
+**Formula:** Random roll ≤ (batting average + 50) = HIT

 **Examples:**
+- Aaron Judge (.331) = 381/1000 chance = 38.1% per at-bat
-- Babe Ruth (.393) = 44.3% chance per at-bat
+- Freddie Freeman (.295) = 345/1000 chance = 34.5% per at-bat
-- Ty Cobb (.420) = 47.0% chance per at-bat
+- Moisés Ballesteros (.298) = 348/1000 chance = 34.8% per at-bat

 ### OUTCOME PROBABILITIES

 When a hit occurs, expect the following distribution:
-- Single: 70%
+- Single: 70% (hit_type 13-100)
-- Double: 18%
+- Double: 18% (hit_type 13-30)
-- Triple: 7%
+- Triple: 7% (hit_type 6-12)
-- Home Run: 5%
+- Home Run: 5% (hit_type 1-5)

 When an out occurs, expect:
-- Standard outs (ground, fly, line): 67%
+- Ground Out: 32% (out_type 34-65)
+- Fly Out: 20% (out_type 66-85)
-- Strikeout: 15%
+- Line Out: 15% (out_type 86-100)
+- Strikeout (swinging): 7% (out_type 9-15)
+- Strikeout (called): 5% (out_type 16-20)
-- Walk: 5%
+- Walk: 5% (out_type 21-25)
-- Error: 5%
+- Error: 5% (out_type 26-30)
-- Double Play: 3% (runner on base, less than 2 outs)
+- Sacrifice Fly: 5% (out_type 4-8, runner on 2nd/3rd, less than 2 outs)
-- Sacrifice Fly: 5% (runner on 2nd/3rd, less than 2 outs)
+- Double Play: 3% (out_type 1-3, runner on base, less than 2 outs)
+- Fielder's Choice: 2% (out_type 31-32, runner on first)
+- Triple Play: 1% (out_type 33, runners on 1st and 2nd, 0 outs)

 **SPECIAL SITUATIONS**
+- Base stealing occurs ~8.3% of the time with runner on first, no runner on second, and fewer than two outs (1 in 12 chance)
-- Base stealing occurs 7% of the time with runner on first and fewer than two outs
+- Caught stealing occurs ~4% of the time with runner on first and fewer than two outs (1 in 25 chance)
+- Double steal attempt occurs ~5% of the time with runners on first and second (1 in 20 chance)
 - Walks force runners to advance when bases are occupied
-- Double plays require a runner on base and fewer than two outs
+- Double plays require a runner on first and fewer than two outs
+- Triple plays require runners on first and second with no outs (0 outs exactly)
 - Sacrifice flies only occur with runners on second or third and fewer than two outs

 ### WINNING STRATEGIES

 **BUILD A POWERFUL LINEUP**
-Select players with batting averages above .350 for maximum offensive output.
+Select players with batting averages above .280 for maximum offensive output.

-**KNOW YOUR LEGENDS**
+**KNOW YOUR STARS**
-- Highest averages: Hugh Duffy (.440), Nap Lajoie (.426), Ty Cobb (.420)
-- Power hitters: Babe Ruth, Jimmie Foxx, Lou Gehrig
-- All-around excellence: Honus Wagner, Ted Williams, Tris Speaker
+- Top averages: Aaron Judge (.331), Romy González (.305), Amed Rosario (.303)
+- High performers: Moisés Ballesteros (.298), Nico Hoerner (.297), Freddie Freeman (.295)
+- Power threats: Shohei Ohtani, Kyle Tucker, Teoscar Hernández

 **MIX YOUR BATTERS**
-Alternate left-handed and right-handed hitters for balanced offense.
+The game features both left-handed and right-handed batters.
+Consider lineup balance.

 **VARY YOUR SEEDS**
 Enter different dates and times to experience diverse gameplay scenarios.